codatomrc/tesi/README.md

 The systematic bkg trend is detected and removed to highlight acutal source peaks.
 These areas are removed and the remaining ones are saved in a new file, accompained with new information about the procedure in the header.

 ### To be done soon (in order of priority)
+- Implement an efficient way to automatically measure the EW.
 - Further investigate current results.
 Why a frame have around 10 times more counts than the others?
-- Develop a strategy to analyze the different spectral features.
 - Tune the software using more qualitative criteria

 ### Next steps (likely):